 No Products in the Cart

 Miami is home to some of the most breathtaking beaches, world-class hotels, and spectacular sightseeing in the US.
 A mecca for food, fashion, flora, and fauna, this South Florida travel destination is truly a city to see-and-be-seen.
 But as sensational as the sights are to see on land, there’s no better view than that which can be seen when exploring Miami’s underwater universe.
+And when it comes to snorkeling, Miami is one of the best places in Florida to don your mask and fins is the vibrant coral reef ecosystem of John Pennekamp Coral Reef State Park in Key Largo.

 Miles and meters of crystal clear coastlines, magnificent reefs, beautiful bays, and perfectly preserved wrecks make Miami one of the best snorkeling destinations on earth.